This article was originally published in 2018. We updated it March of 2021 to include cleaning tips for new products.

 When outside temperature and humidity sensors are placed in direct sunlight, they perform best with a radiation shield.
 By shading the sensor from the sun, it reports more accurate temperature and humidity readings by measuring the free-flow of ambient air.
 The same goes for our lightning sensor, which also measures temperature and humidity.
 Inspect and clean the radiation shield regularly; it’s a great place for bugs, spiders, and cobwebs to hide.
-Or maybe it’s time for a new one!
-At such a low-cost, it’s easy to replace it every couple of years.

 Good luck and happy spring!